Status returns with the story of Sandra, a recipient of DACA who didn’t know she was undocumented until she was a teenager.

 In its stead, President Obama announced on June 15, 2012, that his administration would stop deporting DREAMers.
 2 months later, USCIS, the United States Center for Immigration Services, began accepting applications to the Deferred Action for Childhood Arrivals program, which you probably know better as DACA.
 DACA provided protection from deportation and a work permit for qualified immigrants.
 Work permits were provided for 2 years, and a renewal process was made available.

 The Trump administration ended DACA as we knew it on September 5, 2017, but added what it called a 6-month delay.
 Anyone whose work permits expired on or before March 5, 2018 could put a renewal application in.
 The last renewal application was accepted on October 5, 2017, with some wiggle room due to a Postal Service error that meant 4,000 applications were stuck in mail limbo for 2 weeks and arrived late.
 On March 6, 2018, all DACA recipients whose work permits have expired will become eligible for deportation.
+These are people who have grown up in the United States.
+For many of them, the United States is the only country they know as home.
+Deportation would send many DREAMers back to countries they’ve never known.
+Not only that, but now that we live in a world where DACA has existed, many of these people started building their future here in the United States.
+Those futures, and the futures of all DREAMers, are now more in question than they have been in over 5 years.

 So for the next 3 episodes, I’m talking to recipients of DACA.
 These are young people who, for one reason or another, found themselves needing the protection DACA provided.